celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 - use a library for that.
 - how does the verification between collector and recycler work?
 - also, are you using AI to analyze the picture or how do you create a proof?
-- Interesting model, few doubts about integrity of proofs and quality of wsate reciclyng submissions.
+- Interesting model, few doubts about integrity of proofs and quality of waste recycling submissions.
 - There's a strong user case and business model there.
 - What is the strategy for onboarding users on all levels?
 - I see this only working with a solid gtm.